 Bright green foliage lines the branches of this fast growing nut tree.
 It has an upright growing habit with a canopy that produces tons of shade.
 Castanea dentata x mollissima is a deciduous tree.
 The blight resistant American Chestnut leaves drop over winter.

-In the spring, white flowers will form that eventually mature to large brown nuts.
-The tree can start blooming April through June and will drop nuts in the fall months of September and October.
+In the spring, white flowers will form that eventually mature into large brown nuts.
+The tree can start blooming from April through June and will drop nuts in the fall months of September and October.

 You Need 2 Trees for American Chestnut Pollination

 Now you can save money with our popular 2 pack bundle to help ensure high quality nuts get cross pollinated.
 American chestnut trees have both male flowers & female flowers in the same fruiting tree but cannot fertilize their own flowers.
 Two American Chestnut trees = more American Chestnut nuts for you!

 The American Chestnut has a consistent yield every year of large sweet nuts that are commonly used to feed wildlife such as deer, squirrels, wild turkeys, and bears.
 It is the very best tree for attracting deer and wildlife into your yard or landscape.
 American forests used to be loaded with Chestnuts that were plentiful for the wildlife to snack on.
 When Chinese Chestnut trees were introduced into our landscapes during the early 19th century, a susceptibility to blight occurred and killed many of the edible chestnut forests.
 These genetically engineered nut trees allowed for resistance to the blight and restored chestnut seedlings to pop up all over where they once grew across North America!